-Minority small business grants are financial incentives given to business owners who are considered minorities based on race, gender, personal status, or location.
-These grants are not loans – you don’t have to repay the funds once they’ve been awarded to you.
-Minority grants are typically funded by corporations or special interest groups, who have established goals to help specific minority groups.
+Minority small business grants are financial incentives given to minority-owned businesses based on race, gender, personal status, or location.
+Grants are not loans, and don’t have to be repaid once they’ve been awarded.
+Minority business grants are offered by corporations or special interest groups, with the goal to help minority businesses.

-The 5 best resources to help you get minority business grants are:
+The 11 best minority business grants and grant resources are:

 Under the direction of the U.S. Department of Commerce, the MBDA aims to help minority business owners or minorities wanting to become small business owners.
 The goal is to help grow the economy and build more jobs through giving more opportunities to minorities, who may not have had those opportunities.

-The MBDA has physical business centers all around the country that you can walk into and get the help you need.
+The MBDA has physical business centers all-around the country that you can walk into to get assistance with your business needs.
 From sourcing loan information to legal or marketing help, these business centers want to help your business thrive.
 This includes helping identify grants that could be a good fit for your business and then helping through the application process.

-If you’re a socially- or economically-disadvantaged individual and own 51% of your business, then you could qualify for business development help with the SBA.
-The SBA doesn’t have any grants to help you build your business, but they can help you get a minority business loan or an SBA loan.
+If you’re a socially- or economically-disadvantaged individual and own 51% of your business, then you could qualify for business development help from the Small Business Administration (SBA).
+The SBA doesn’t have grants to help you build your business, but it can help you get a minority business loan or an SBA startup loan.

-They can also help you find a mentor to help you through a number of different processes from launching a new product to implementing a lean manufacturing process.
-There are also some opportunities to find the help you need to identify grants that you qualify for, and to find a mentor that will help you successfully get through the application process.
+The SBA can also help you find a mentor to help you through a number of different processes from launching a new product to implementing a lean manufacturing process.
+The SBA may also be able to identify grants that you qualify for, and to find a mentor that will help you successfully get through the grant application process.

 You can find many of the best minority small business grants by using the government site Grants.gov.
 The website is a collection of grant opportunities and information that can help you build a better grant application package.
 Most of these grants, however, aren’t for starting or growing small businesses, but instead are more specific to research and product creation.

-FedEx aims to help strengthen small business innovation by awarding up to $50K in grants every year to product-focused small businesses.
+FedEx aims to help strengthen small business innovation by awarding 10 grants ranging from $15,000 to $50,000 every year to product-focused small businesses.
 The largest grant in 2017 went to two women business owners out of Colorado that repurpose military surplus to help veterans.
 If you’re a minority with a cutting-edge product, this grant might be right for you.

 How to Apply for Minority Small Business Grants

-To get most small business grants, you need to follow specific instructions, because most grants will disqualify your application if you don’t follow their directions with exactness.
-The biggest problem is that generally, no two grants will have entirely the same application process, so some diligence will be required to make sure you’re doing everything the right way for each individual application.
+When applying for small business grants, it is important to follow the instructions precisely.
+Most grants will disqualify your application if you don’t follow their directions with exactness.
+In all likelihood no two grants you apply for will have the same application process, so some diligence will be required to make sure you’re doing everything the right way for each individual application.

-Generally, the 5 steps to apply for most minority small business grants are:
+Generally, the five steps to apply for most minority small business grants are:

 1. Get Certified as a Minority Owned Business

 The first thing you want to do as a minority-owned business is to get certified as one by the Minority Business Enterprise (MBE).
-Not only will it help you get easier access to grants (and make the applications easier), but they provide some other benefits like business development assistance.
-If you need help getting certified, the Minority Chamber of Commerce can help you through the process.
+Not only will it help you get easier access to grants (and make the applications easier), but it provides some other benefits like business development assistance.
+If you need help getting certified, the Minority Chamber of Commerce can assist you with the process.

 2. Write a Business Plan

-Most small business grants will ask you for a business plan.
-It’s better if you have written one in advance of looking for a grant.
+Most minority small business grant applications will require you to submit a business plan.
+It’s better if you have written one in advance of beginning your grant search.
 This is because it can be difficult enough to meet the deadlines that grants require without having to create a business plan from scratch.

 The business plan will be looked at as a roadmap for your organization.
-It should give everyone a piece of mind on the direction and longevity of the business.
-If you’re unfamiliar with how to write a business plan, you can read our ultimate guide. we suggest using a business plan software like LivePlan that can easily walk you through the process.
+It should give everyone piece of mind on the direction and longevity of the business.
+If you’re unfamiliar with how to write a business plan we suggest using a business plan software, like what’s offered by LivePlan, that can easily walk you through the process.

-When you’re applying for a minority small business grant, it’s important to include a section on how it will improve the economy and community within your business plan.
+When you’re applying for a minority small business grant, it’s important to include a section on how your small business will improve the economy and community within your business plan.
 The fact that you’re a minority owned business should also be a prominent part of your business plan.

 3. Research Grants to Find the Right One

 Putting in the work to research the right grants is key to making sure you’re not wasting your time and that you’re maximizing your ability to get funded.
 There will typically be a lot of applicants who match the grant requirements perfectly.
-If you don’t match the requirements perfectly, your chances are pretty low that you’ll get that grant.
+If you don’t match the requirements perfectly, your chances of receiving the grant decrease.

 - Business Plan